161sam/InfoTerminal/docs/dev/en/nlp/README.md

-# NLP Service
+# NLP Service (Legacy)

-Provides basic NLP features for documents.
+This service is deprecated.
+Use `doc-entities` for active NLP features.

 ## Endpoints
 - `POST /ner` — spaCy NER with models selected via environment variables.